African - American First Ladies of Distinction

 Wilma Goldean Rudolph (1940 – 1994), a track and field athlete, was the first to win three gold medals at a single Olympic game held in Rome, Italy in 1960.

-Christina Vivian Stone Stringer
+Charlaine Vivian Stringer

 Debra Janice Thomas